 Learn how excess liability insurance works, what it covers, how it differs from umbrella policies — and how to determine if your business needs it.

-Excess liability insurance is a policy that increases the limits of another underlying policy.
+Excess liability insurance increases the limits of another underlying policy.
 It’s most often seen as added coverage for a general liability insurance policy, but it can also increase commercial liability auto insurance policies.
 Think of excess insurance as a “second-in-line” policy, where a claim would be filed on the excess insurance policy only when the underlying liability insurance has hit and exceeded its maximum limit.

 Editor’s note: Looking for the right insurance provider for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Excess liability doesn’t cover the following:
+Excess liability doesn’t typically cover the following:

 An excess liability insurance policy sits in the background until the underlying policy’s limits have been exhausted.
 The excess liability insurance policy will kick in once the underlying policy hits its coverage limits.
 Once in play, the excess liability insurance policy will pay to its policy limits.